top of page

 what's the difference?

-While Church in the Wild gathers every week, we change the format on alternating weeks to be intentional in growing upwardly, inwardly, and outwardly as Jesus-followers.
+Church in the Wild's schedule and format varies to help us grow upwardly, inwardly, and outwardly as Jesus-followers.

-Church in the Wild is an exciting new way to do church (though not really new, for Jesus’ first disciples did church in the wild).
+Church in the Wild is an exciting new way to do church (though not really new--Jesus’ first disciples did church in the wild).

 The calendar of our worship services, WildLife gatherings, or service projects are listed under Events.
 Use the Contact page to request more information or our weekly email updates.